Jc-alt logo

 Two Pointers Application: K Pointer Variants

-We can extend the two pointer case to track k pointers simultaneously.
-These pointers can traverse the same list, different lists, or freeze while moving other pointers.
+We can extend the two pointers to k pointers.
+These pointers could follow any of the pointer applications, traverse the same list, different lists, freeze while moving others, etc.

 def threeSum(nums):